forestgrape/coronavirus/stability.md

-## Decay Mechanisms

 ## Intrinsic Decay Mechanisms

+> ##### Intrinsic Decay
+> Intrinsic decay occurs even without special extern influences.
+It can be modified by extern factors such as temperature.

 ### RNA Decay
-RNA is unstable and decays naturally (unless stored at freezing cold temperatures).
+RNA is unstable and decays (unless stored at freezing cold temperatures).
 ### Protein Decay
 The proteins especially the spike proteins are subject to decay especially at temperatures above 45 degree.
-### Lipid Envelope
+### Lipid Envelope Decay
 The lipid envelope looses stability.

 ## Extrinsic Decay Mechanisms

+> ##### Extrinsic Decay
+> Extrinsic decay is induced by extern environmental factors.

 ### Evaporation and Condensation
 Evaporation and condensation affect the concentration of chemical and biological substances.
 Which can yield clumping or [osmotic pressures](#osmotic-pressure).